Joël Karekezi: Career

 In 2010 Karekezi directed his first film, The Pardon, from a script developed at the Maisha Film Lab.
 The short film follows Manzi upon his release from prison after 15 years, and his coming to terms with having murdered his best friend's family during the Rwandan genocide against the Tutsis.
 The film won The Golden Impala award at Amakula Film Festival in Uganda and the Best Short Film at the Silicon Valley African Film Festival.
 It screened at various festivals, including the Durban International Film Festival, the Zanzibar International Film Festival, the Images That Matter Short Film Festival in Ethiopia, and the Kenya International Film Festival.

-Karekezi went on to direct Imbabazi: the Pardon an expanded, feature film version of the The Pardon that was released in 2013.
+Karekezi went on to direct Imbabazi: the Pardon an expanded, feature film version of The Pardon that was released in 2013.
 The director said of his inspiration in making The Pardon and its follow on version: “I asked myself: If I ever meet the person who killed my father: would I be able to forgive him?”
 So I started writing a script to try to understand the need for forgiveness and how it can happen, how this step can be taken.
 With the short film, I could bring this idea to life, but I needed to take this reflection even further [with my feature film]. ' Imbabazi was winner of Nile Grand Prize at the 2014 Luxor African Film Festival.